corrode/corrode.github.io/content/blog/foundational-software/index.md

 The fact that Rust has stable editions and a language specification is a big part of that.

 But Rust is not just a compiler and its standard library.
-The tooling and wider ecosystem is equally important.
+The tooling and wider ecosystem are equally important.
 To build foundational software, you need guarantees that vulnerabilities get fixed and that the ecosystem evolves and adapts to the customer's needs.
 The ecosystem is still mostly driven by volunteers who work on important parts of the ecosystem in their free time.
 There is more to be said about supply-chain security and sustainability in the ecosystem.